jason-a69/roon_cad/README.md

 `sudo systemctl status roon_cad`

-Play some music in the correct zone and your sense hat should light up
+Play some music in the correct zone and your display should light up

-When you stop the music the sense hat display should turn off
+When you stop the music the display should turn off

 Enjoy!